Dan Dan Noodles (Sichuan-style Spicy Noodles)

-Fill a pot with water and place over high heat to boil.
-Cut the hoso-negi into 2-3 mm rounds (koguchi-giri).
-Place a frying pan over medium heat and stir-fry the meat.
-When the color changes, add [A] and mix thoroughly.
+Start boiling a pot of water over high heat.
+Cut the scallions into 2-3 mm rounds.
+Place a frying pan over medium heat and stir-fry the ground pork.
+When the pork changes color, add [A] and mix well.

-Continue to stir-fry until the melted fat from the meat is clear.
-Empty the contents into a bowl or tray.
+Continue to stir-fry until the fat that melts out from the pork runs clear.
+Empty the contents into a tray.

 Combine [B] in a bowl.

-Put the noodles in the boiling water and stir with cooking chopsticks.
-When it returns to the boil, reduce the heat so that it's bubbling gently, and cook 30 seconds longer than instructed on the pack.
+Put the noodles in the pot of boiling water and stir with cooking chopsticks.
+When it returns to a boil, reduce the heat to a gentle simmer, and cook the noodles for 30 seconds longer than instructed on the package.

 Drain thoroughly and add to the bowl containing [B].
 Mix thoroughly to allow the noodles to absorb the flavor.

-Add the meat, fat and all, stir and divide into two serving bowls.
-Sprinkle with hoso-negi.
+Add the ground pork, including the fat, and mix well.
+Divide equally into two serving bowls.
+Sprinkle with chopped scallions.